 Definition: A ledger is an organized book of all the transactions that occurred in the business related to income, expenses, assets, liabilities.
-The entries in the ledger are posted from the journal entries passed; thus posting in the ledger is treated as the second step of preparing the financial books of accounts.
+The entries in it are posted from the journal entries passed; thus posting in it is treated as the second step of preparing the financial books of accounts.

 - Ledger in Accounting

 - Ledger Balancing